Overview

 Portfolio Consulting to Unit Investment Trust(s)

-Ingalls & Snyder provides portfolio consulting services to Hennion & Walsh, Inc. in
+Ingalls provides portfolio consulting services to Hennion & Walsh, Inc. in connection with

-connection with its SmartTrust ® Fundamental Equity Contrarians Trust (the “Trust”), a unit
+its SmartTrust ® Fundamental Equity Contrarians Trust (the “Trust”), a unit investment trust that

-investment trust that seeks a total return potential through capital appreciation and dividend
+seeks a total return potential through capital appreciation and dividend income.
+Ingalls selects a

-More specifically, companies were selected were not consensus analyst “buys” using Bloomberg’s
+selected were not consensus analyst “buys” using Bloomberg’s analyst rating system that the Firm

-analyst rating system and that possessed certain characteristics including solid financial flexibility
+believed possessed certain characteristics including financial flexibility (measured by current

-Ingalls & Snyder selected the Trust’s portfolio from securities meeting all six of the
+Ingalls selected the Trust’s portfolio from securities meeting all six of the following criteria

-• Were listed in the Russell 3000 Index with a current market capitalization of $250 million
+• Were listed in the Russell 3000 Index with a market capitalization of $250 million or

-• Had positive analyst earnings revision trends (determined using the two-month current
+• Had positive analyst earnings revision trends (determined using the two-month fiscal

 contributed to Bloomberg);

-• Had a current year consensus analyst earnings per share growth rate (determined based
+• Had a consensus analyst earnings per share growth rate (determined based on the mean

-on the mean of all sell-side analyst estimates contributed to Bloomberg) greater than the
+of all sell-side analyst estimates contributed to Bloomberg) greater than the Bloomberg

 • Had a Bloomberg consensus analyst rating of less than 4, indicating that there is not